Salicylate Level Procedure

 Measures the amount of salicylate in the blood.

-To diagnose or monitor aspirin poisoning or overdose.
+To diagnose or monitor aspirin poisoning or toxicity.

-Are there any risks associated with a salicylate level test?
+Are there any special preparations needed for a Salicylate level test?

 If you have any feedback, please get in touch.